Personalized web host recommendation – answer 7 simple questions.

 Guide: Factors to Consider When Choosing a Web Host

 How do we decide if a web host is good?
 Do bandwidth and disk storage features still matter these days?
 Which type of hosting service should you go with?
-We will get these questions answered with the following 15-point checklist and help you pick the right hosting service.

 1. Know Your Hosting Needs

 You can never get the right web host without knowing what you need.
-So before you go any further â€“ put everything aside (including this guide you are reading) and think thoroughly on your own needs.
+So before you go any further â€“ put everything aside (including this guide you are reading) and think about what you really need.

 - What kind of website are you building?

 - Do you want something common (a WordPress blog, perhaps)?

 - Do you need Windows applications?

 - Do you need support for a specific script (e.g. PHP)?

 - How big (or small) can your web traffic volume go?